 Puppies are not exactly known for their long attention span.
 Be patient if your pup darts after the toy once you’ve thrown it but takes a more indirect path back to you.

 According to trainer Carla Jackson, it's important you are perceived as the retrieving trainer not the trainee.
 Even if it takes your puppy several minutes to return the toy to you, stay put and be ready with lots of love and a reward.
-Banana and peanut butter training treats make a healthy treat for reinforcing new behavior.
+Banana and yogurt training treats make a healthy treat for reinforcing new behavior.

 3. Reward other behaviors